๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 Barcelona Trip’s Cost Per Day

-A mid-range budget traveler can expect to spend $160 per day in Barcelona.
-This is generally someone who is staying at less than $100 per night hotels, eating at $ to $$ restaurants, taking Barcelona’s metro, and paying for experiences even if they’re pricey, but not booking private tours.
+A mid-range budget traveler can expect to spend $200 per day in Barcelona.
+This is generally someone staying at accommodations costing about $100 per night, eating at $ to $$ restaurants, taking Barcelona’s metro, and paying for several Gaudรญ attractions.

 Flights between the EU nations are relatively inexpensive, as they’re usually less than $100 for one-way flights.